Lightprotocol/psp-examples/README.md

 These are reference implementations for Solana Localnet.

-Each PSP is bootstrapped using the [Light CLI](https://www.npmjs.com/package/@lightprotocol/cli) and leverages Light's [zk.js](https://npmjs.com/package/@lightprotocol/zk.js) on the client.
+Each PSP is bootstrapped using the [Light CLI](https://www.npmjs.com/package/@lightprotocol/cli) and uses Light's [zk.js](https://npmjs.com/package/@lightprotocol/zk.js) on the client.

 We'll add more examples over time and keep these up2date with latest changes.